wadholm/microblog/ansible/README.md

 #### Playbooks

-We have 4 playbooks provision, terminate, gather_aws_instances, site.
+We have 4 playbooks provision_instances, terminate_instances, gather__instances, site.

-**provision** is used to create 3 servers on AWS.
-Uses the roles provision and security_groups.
-It also creates an elastic ip, connects it to the load balancer and to an domain name.
+**provision_instances** is used to create 3 servers on Azure together with their respective security groups, network settings and storage.
+It Uses the roles provision_instances that waits for all of the security_groups to be created.
+It also connects the load balancers ip to your domain name.

-**gather_aws_instances** finds servers with the project name `devops` on AWS and adds them to hosts.
+**gather__instances** fins all active virtual machines has an ip address connected to it and, adds them to the hosts.
 After we have run this playbook we can use the following hosts in other playbooks:
-- `devops` all three servers
-- `appServer` only the server for the app
+- `appserver` only the server for the app
 - `database` only for the database server
-- `loadBalancer` only the load balancer server
+- `loadbalancer` only the load balancer server

-**terminate_ec2** destroys all servers we have on AWS with the project name `devops` and destroys the elastic ip connected to the load balancer.
+**terminate_instances** destroys virtual machines and assets connected to it.
+You can chose which ones to remove by changing the `instances` variable inside its `vars/main.yml` file.

-**site** should run all other playbooks to setup the whole project from scratch to a running production.
+**site** should run all of your playbooks to setup the whole project from scratch to a running production.